OluwadareLab/TADMaster/README.md

 If you are new to docker  https://docker-curriculum.com/
 ___________________
 ## Dependencies:
 TADMaster is written in Python3 and Dash and includes many R, python c++ libraries necessary to run the various tools includes and the visualization.
-All dependencies are included in the Docker environment. <br />
+All dependencies are included in the Docker environment.
 GPU is not loaded into the docker container as it is not needed to run TADMaster.
 _________________

 ## Running local versions of TADMaster